VAISHPrakhar/OIBSIP/README.md

 Task 3 : In this task i will be creating a program which tells us what the weather is in the selected area.
 It is not a live interactive weather application/program but works for few regions for which the preset is defined.
+In this code I've used beautifulsoup library.
+It is a library that makes it easy to scrape information from web pages.